Top Wedding Dresses Of The Year

 Top Wedding Dress: Anna Maier Ulla-Maija

 Confidence is a key accessory to any successful wedding-day look, no matter how demure or over-the-top a bride’s gown choice may be.
 If you love it, we’ll love it.
 But, of course, there are also those dresses that bring an extra punch to the party all by themselves—like this Anna Maier Ulla-Maija gown with its exaggerated, asymmetrical ruffle and peek of lace.
 Whomever dons this dramatic dress is clearly looking for an extra nod of attention.

 Simply put, we loved this illusion-neckline gown from the Spring 2012 Reem Acra runway, and we still do.
 The crystal-embellished column would make a gorgeous wedding dress on its own, but with the addition of an airy overlay skirt, the silhouette fuses tradition with forward-thinking design.

-best wedding gown of the year2014 (1),dress of the year (1),illusion wedding dresses (1),oscar de la renta evening gowns (1),romantic and sophisticated wedding dresses (1),selling cowgirl used wedding dresses online (1),top lace dresses of 2014 (1)
+illusion wedding dresses (2),best wedding gown of the year2014 (1),best wedding mermaid dress of the year (1),dress of the year (1),oscar de la renta evening gowns (1),romantic and sophisticated wedding dresses (1),selling cowgirl used wedding dresses online (1),top lace dresses of 2014 (1)